andrewmoles2/rTrainIntroduction/r-fundamentals-7/r_fundamentals_7_solutions.md

 ## [1] "Stegosaurs" "Allosaurus" "diplodocus"
 ```

 When we print the list each element is printed with its index.
-Notice that some have double square brackets.
-But what does that mean?
+Notice that some have double square brackets, but what does that mean?
 This effects how we index them and what the output is.

 In the example list (list_info1) the 4th element is a vector of strings.
 If we access that element using single square brackets we get back a list.
 Run the example below to test this out.

 ```r
 # access 4th element of list